dmh2000/retrosheet/doc/retro-chapter-3/index.md

 // the type definition for the data associated with a single game type Game struct

-// LoadGameLog reads a single json gamelog file and returns a slice
+// ReadGameLog reads a single json gamelog file and returns a slice
-// containing the data for all the games in that single gamelog func LoadGamelog(fname string) ([]Game, error)
+// containing the data for all the games in that single gamelog func ReadGamelog(fname string) ([]Game, error)

-// LoadGames reads all gamelog files in a single directory and
+// ReadGames reads all gamelog files in a single directory and
 // then uses LogGameLog to read and store the gamelog data.
 // The output is a slice of 'Game' that contains all the game data
-// from the specified directory func LoadGames(dirname string) ([]Game, error)
+// from the specified directory func ReadGames(dirname string) ([]Game, error)
 ```

 ## Personnel